Dsek-LTH/Courses/EDAF05/sammanfattning.md

     ``
 does not halt; rather, it goes on forever in an infinite loop.
 On the other hand, the program

-``
-    print "Hello, world!"
+``print "Hello, world!" ``

-``
 does halt.

 While deciding whether these programs halt is simple, more complex programs prove problematic.
 One approach to the problem might be to run the program for some number of steps and check if it halts.
 But if the program does not halt, it is unknown whether the program will eventually halt or run forever.

-##### Maximum indipendent set
-A maximum independent set is an independent set of largest possible size for a given graph G. This size is called the independence number of G, and denoted α(G).
-The problem of finding such a set is called the maximum independent set problem.

 ### How to know what degree a problem is
 The strategy is this:
 1. Try to reduce your problem to a known P problem. if this can't be done move on to step 2.
-2. Try to reduce a known np-complete problem, if this can't be done it is probebly a NP-Hard problem.
+2. Try to reduce a known NP-Complete problem, if this can't be done it is probebly a NP-Hard problem.

-By reduceing I mean if you set a P,NP,NP-Complete problem as a lowerbound and you can use your problem to solve the lowerbound problem then your problem is at least as hard as the problem you use as a mesureing stick. so if you can reduce your problem down to a np-complete problem you eather have a np-complete problem or a NP-hard problem.
+By reduceing I mean if you set a P,NP,NP-Complete problem as a lowerbound and you can use your problem to solve the lowerbound problem then your problem is at least as hard as the problem you use as a mesureing stick. so if you can reduce your problem down to NP-Complete problem you eather have a NP-Complete problem or a NP-Hard problem.